Art. Lebedev Studio: History

 The studio began with graphic design, then expanded to include interfaces, web design, and most recently industrial design.
 It has an educational center, a publishing house, a media department, and several software teams.
 In 2011, Russian advertising research company AdMe called them the leading web studio in Russia.

-International development and recent years (2010–present)

-From the 2010s onward, Art.
+In 2010s, Art.
 Lebedev Studio sought to expand its international presence by establishing offices or affiliates outside Russia.
-Its portfolio came to include large-scale branding, transport-navigation systems, and user-interface projects.
-In 2020 the studio introduced “Nikolay Ironov,” an artificial-intelligence-based design tool that gained media attention for producing commercial logos without clients’ prior knowledge of its automated nature.
-The studio continues to work across graphic, industrial, and urban-environment design.
+Its portfolio came to include large-scale branding, wayfinding systems, and user interface projects.

 Website

 The studio's official website is available in Russian and English.
-The Russian version of the site has technical advice in HTML, XML, XSLT, JavaScript, CSS and other web technologies.
-The site is typeset as if it were a printed book; for example, punctuation marks and characters which extend to the left (Ф, О, Т, V, т and several others) are rendered several pixels to the left when they are at the beginning of a line.

-Design work
+Projects

 Art.
 Lebedev Studio produced the design for Russian search engine Yandex, financial group Alfa-Bank, the news sites Lenta.Ru and Gazeta.Ru and Russian promotional websites for Microsoft and Intel.

 They designed the Optimus Maximus keyboard, with customizable Organic light-emitting diode displays on every key, and the Just5 Brick mobile phone.
 They also won a public vote for the best redesign of the Moscow Metro map, in 2013.

+In 2020 the studio introduced “Nikolay Ironov,” an artificial-intelligence-based design tool that gained media attention for producing commercial logos without clients’ prior knowledge of its automated nature.